baitnickel/bait-4/data/park.md

     size: S
     tents: 2
     table: Movable
-    comment: some exposure to 97, trees and shrubs around part of fire pit, far from bathroom -
+    comment: some exposure to 97, lots of sun in the noon hour, trees and shrubs around part of fire pit, far from bathroom -
     site: 96
     category: